 This item includes loans embodied in interest-bearing securities as well as other interest-bearing securities that form part of the investment portfolio.
 Interest-bearing securities are intended primarily to be held for an indefinite period and may be sold to meet liquidity requirements or in response to changes in interest rates.
 They are initially measured at fair value.
 For subsequent measurement, interest-bearing securities are divided into three categories.
 Interest-bearing securities held to maturity are measured at amortized cost and include granted loans and receivables and purchased bonds with fixed or determinable payments that NWB Bank has a positive intention and the contractual and economic ability to hold to maturity.
 Other interest-bearing securities without public listing are measured at amortized cost.
 Other interest-bearing securities with public listing are measured at fair value.
-As long as the value change of an individual interest-bearing security is an unrealized positive change, it is recorded directly in equity is taken to profit or loss.
-Any cumulative unrealized decrease in value below cost is immediately taken to profit or loss to the extent that it is below amortized cost.
+As long as the value change of an individual interest-bearing security is an unrealized positive change, it is recorded directly in equity.
+Upon sale, the change is realized and the cumulative unrealized gain or loss on the individual asset recorded directly in equity is taken to profit or loss.
+Any subsequent unrealized increase in value of the relevant interest-bearing security is taken to profit or loss to the extent that it is below amortized cost.
 Any subsequent increase in value above amortized cost is recorded in equity.